mkandrewhuang301/RoomMate/README.md

   This range slider component is realized by following the guide of this video:

   [SwiftUI: Double Range Slider with Animation - YouTube](https://www.youtube.com/watch?v=ZKm98sKxBRM)

+  The code for evaluating javascript from URL was possible through the help of swift copilot